 Here are the filming locations in Vietnam of Kong Skull Island, in no particular order:

-One of the more easily recognizable Skull Island landscapes is the pillars of Ha Long Bay, one of the few must-see tourist attractions in Vietnam.
-Listed as a UNESCO World Heritage site, the area is made up of more than 1600 limestone islands, rising up from the turquoise waters of the bay.
+One of the more easily recognizable Skull Island landscapes is the pillars of Ha Long Bay.
+One of the few must-see tourist attractions in Vietnam as well as Quang Ninh Province, this UNESCO World Heritage site is made up of more than 1600 limestone islands, rising up from the turquoise waters of the bay.

 A popular way to experience the bay is through a day trip or overnight cruise aboard a junk boat.
 Kayak rentals and tours are also an easy way to get up and close with the vast array of hidden cave tunnels and secluded beaches.